El Calafate, Argentina: A Complete Travel Guide

 It’s only possible to visit La Leona Petrified Forest with a guided tour and this full day tour begins with a visit to the infamous bandits’ hotel but the highlight of the tour is the petrified forest.

-It includes a moderate 7-mile hike across the moon among a forest of countless petrified trees and distinctive geological formations.
+It includes a moderate 7-mile hike across otherworldly landscapes among a forest of countless petrified trees and distinctive geological formations.

 Click here to reserve your La Leona tour.

 Pro-tip: La Leona is in between El Calafate and El Chalten.
-If you’re planning on going to El Chalten it is very easy and common to do this day trip on your way to or from El Chalten.
+If you’re planning on going to El Chalten it is very easy and common to do this day trip on your way to or from El Chalten with a car or driver.

 Torres del Paine Chile taken in 2015